The short answer

 Senior + cardiac Doberman cold sensitivity

-- Body fat reduction with age
+- Body fat reduction with age.

-- Medication effects on thermoregulation
+- Medication effects on thermoregulation.

-- Reduced immune support
+- Reduced immune resilience.

 Senior Doberman winter protocol:

-- Lower temperature thresholds (coat at +10°C instead of +5°C)
+- Lower temperature thresholds (coat at +10°C instead of +5°C).

-- Heavier coat insulation
+- Heavier coat insulation.

-- Multiple brief trips instead of fewer long ones
+- Multiple brief trips instead of fewer long ones.

-- Gentle indoor exercise + brief outdoor
+- Gentle indoor exercise plus brief outdoor work.

-- Watch for warning signs (increased shivering, reduced appetite, lethargy)
+- Watch for warning signs: increased shivering, reduced appetite, lethargy.

 Indoor heating + sleeping arrangements

-- Fireplace proximity — many Dobermans love fireplace warmth (supervise burn risk)
+- Fireplace proximity.
+Many Dobermans love fireplace warmth (supervise burn risk).

 Frequently Asked Questions